For Authors

 – the content of the paper is valid and there is no AI fabrication.

-During the preparation of this work, the author(s) used [NAME OF AI TOOL AND VERSION] to [REASON FOR USE, e.g., polish text for the introduction section, summarise data, etc.] on [DATE].
+During the preparation of this work, the author(s) used [NAME OF AI TOOL AND VERSION] to [REASON FOR USE, e.g., plan the sections, summarise data, visualise data etc.] on [DATE].

-Non-compliance with any aspect of this AI policy constitutes a misrepresentation of research.
-If the JAE discovers any such concerns, we may notify the author’s institution and reject the paper or retract it if already published.
+Non-compliance with any aspect of our AI policy constitutes a misrepresentation of research.
+If the JAE discovers such concerns, we may notify the author’s institution and reject the paper or retract it if already published.

 SUBMISSION REQUIREMENTS